 The center is soft and tender like a bread pudding, but I love a sprinkling of cinnamon sugar on mine just for that fun texture!

-- Start with your bread — cut it or tear it into small pieces, and throw it into a greased baking dish.
+- Start with your bread — cut it or tear it into small pieces (1-inch cubes or pieces), and throw it into a greased baking dish.

-- Whisk up your egg mixture, and pour it over top.
+- Whisk up your egg mixture and pour it over top of the cubed bread.
+Make sure all the pieces are thoroughly coated.

-- At this point, you can refrigerate to bake the next day (if you’re doing this, you may want to leave the streusel and add it in the morning so it stays crunchy), or you can let it sit for a couple hours and bake right away.
+- At this point, you can refrigerate to bake the next day (if you’re doing this, you may want to leave off the cinnamon sugar and add it in the morning so it stays crisp), or you can let it sit for a couple hours and bake right away.

 - Serve warm or at room temperature — my kids even love the leftovers for lunches!